It’s so sweet to see how this new change in direction is turning out!

-I learned to do this from a local (Austin) massage therapist who is very experienced with trigger point release.
+I learned to do this from a local (Austin) massage therapist, Rose of Sharon, who is very experienced with trigger point release.
 She’s worked on me and released many trigger points, teaching me how to do this in the process.

 If you have a lot of trigger points, I highly recommend seeing her.
-She works intra-orally, as do I, but her experience is greater than mine, and she’s amazing at discovering patterns if you have “constellations” of trigger points.
-She’s going to be more efficient than I can possibly be.
-She’s the queen!
+She’s amazing at discovering patterns if you have “constellations” of trigger points.

-If you are interested in having her work on you, her name is Rose of Sharon, and you can reach her by phone or text at 512-282-1672.
+If you are interested in having her work on you, you can reach her by phone or text at 512-282-1672.
 Please leave a message with your name and number so she can contact you.

 MaryAnn Reynolds, MS, LMT, BCTMB Austin, Texas Biodynamic Craniosacral Therapy • TMJ Relief online scheduler: maryannreynolds.as.me text or voicemail: 512-507-4184